Overnight Sausage and Sage Stuffing

 Published Nov 08, 2021•Updated Nov 24, 2022

 This post may contain affiliate links.
 Please read our disclosure policy.

 Thanksgiving isn’t complete without Overnight Sausage and Sage Stuffing.
 Butter-crisped bread, tender vegetables, sausage, and sage make this the holiday dish that everyone will be reaching for.

 There are few things more nostalgic than the smell of stuffing cooking in the oven, and everyone has their favorite.
-Frank’s favorite will always be Stuffing Balls, but I’m a classic stuffing girl all the way.
+Frank’s favorite will always be Stuffing Balls (or now, our newest version – Air Fryer Stuffing Balls), but I’m a classic stuffing girl all the way.
 No matter what style you prefer, having stuffing on the Thanksgiving table is an absolute must.